Netherlands 2-0 Slovakia: Van der Vaart helps Oranje emerge from back-to-back defeats with morale-boosting win

-First, a deep cross from Dusan Svento almost caught out Stekelenburg at the far post, but the Roma keeper did enough to tip it away from danger.
+First, a deep cross from Dusan Svento almost caught out Stekelenburg at the far corner, but the Roma keeper did enough to tip it away from danger.
 Then, a long ball over the top released Marek Bakos through on goal, but his finish was smashed just wide across the face of goal.

-Neither team seemed in any great hurry to force the issue coming out of the interval, with goalmouth action remaining elusive for much of the second half.
+Neither team seemed in any great hurry to force the issue coming out of the interval, with goalmouth action remaining elusive for much of the second-half.

-The Tottenham midfielder stepped up himself to take the free-kick, but saw a wonderful effort smack back off the frame of the goal, with Jan Mucha completely beaten.
+The Tottenham midfielder stepped up himself to take the free kick, but saw a wonderful effort smack back off the frame of the goal, with Jan Mucha completely beaten.

-Oranje went close again a few minutes later when Van der Wiel’s delivery flashed dangerously across goal, and somehow ended up in the arms of Mucha after a touch by Afellay.
+Netherlands went close again a few minutes later when Van der Wiel’s delivery flashed dangerously across goal, and somehow ended up in the arms of Mucha after a touch by Afellay.